ookyet/ookyet/README.md

 ---

 ## What is **ookyet**?
 **ookyet** is a personal framework and a verified Web3 identity operated by **Qifeng Huang**.
-It anchors a **brand-first** digital self across platforms with public, auditable evidence, combining on-chain assets and off-chain social proofs into one verifiable persona.
+It anchors a **brand-first** digital self across platforms with public, auditable evidence.
+On-chain assets and off-chain social proofs are combined into one verifiable persona.

 ---